 Yale professor Abbott Lowell Cummings wrote "No other house of the mid-17th century in New England has survived in such unbelievable unspoiled condition."

-The Fairbanks House is now a historic house museum open May through October.
+The Fairbanks House, now a historic house museum, opens May through October.
 For more information click here.

 Richard Jackson House

-The Richard Jackson House, New Hampshire’s oldest, is across the Piscataqua River from the oldest house in Maine.
-Located at 76 Northwest St. in Portsmouth, it was built in 1664 by Richard Jackson in the English style, but Americanized with an extravagant use of wood.
+The Richard Jackson House, New Hampshire’s oldest, sits across the Piscataqua River from the oldest house in Maine.
+Located at 76 Northwest St. in Portsmouth, Richard Jackson built it in 1664 in the English style, but Americanized with an extravagant use of wood.

 Richard Jackson, a mariner, farmer and cooper, outlived his two sons, dying in 1718.
 The house was divided in 1727 among his daughter-in-law and her children.
 Five generations of men named Nathaniel Jackson owned and occupied the house from 1727 to 1897.

 The fifth Nathaniel Jackson bequeathed the house to his daughter, Mary E. Jackson and her son, also named Nathaniel.
 They rented the house to an African-American couple, Clarence and Belle Tilley.
 She was believed to have come to New Hampshire via the Underground Railroad.
-The house in 1924 was sold to William Sumner Appleton, founder of the Society for the Preservation of New England Antiquities (now Historic New England), but Belle was allowed to live there.
+The house in 1924 was sold to William Sumner Appleton, founder of the Society for the Preservation of New England Antiquities (now Historic New England).
+He allowed Belle to continue living there.

 He restored the property, removing modern modification and replacing the windows with leaded diamond paned windows typical of the era.
 Appleton’s restoration became the basis for Historic New England’s preservation philosophy of keeping generations of changes intact.

-The house is now a museum.
+The public may now visit the house, a museum.
 For information about visiting, click here.